 Oh goat milk, did we ever make a mistake by letting you into our kitchen.
 The truth is, one of our taste testers suggested goat milk when we were throwing around ideas, and for some reason, we let this happen.

 The lowdown is this, goat milk was great at frothing and for creating latte art.
-The thick, protein-rich drink really surprised all of us when our barista made a beautiful latte with the odd-smelling, yellow goat milk.
+The thick, protein-rich drink really surprised all of us when our barista made a beautiful latte with the odd-smelling, yellow milk.

 The surprise didn’t end there.
-One sip is all it took for each and every one of us to react accordingly.
+One sip was all it took for each and every one of us to react accordingly.
 The goat milk was salty and tangy, completely overwhelming our latte.
-We had fun trying it, but mostly as a fun joke, watching each of our faces twist with every passing sip.
+We had fun trying it, but mostly as a joke, watching each of our faces twist with every passing sip.

 Final Verdict: 9/15